Does Baking Soda Kill Weeds?

 Many Pinterest and TikTok “recipes” suggest mixing baking soda with vinegar.
 This is a chemistry mistake:

 They neutralise each other.
 Baking soda is a base, vinegar is an acid.
 When mixed, they react and neutralise – the impressive fizzing is carbon dioxide being released.
 What’s left is essentially salty water with minimal weed-killing properties.
+See our guide to baking soda and vinegar weed killer for the full explanation.

 Use one or the other.
 Vinegar alone or baking soda alone have some effect.
 Together, they cancel out.
 Don’t waste both ingredients.